QA Engineer: Career Path, Salary, and Skills

 AccountantAutomation QA Engineer

-Dmitry spent seven years in accounting before deciding to switch careers.
-His attention to detail and systematic approach to checking financial records translated well into software testing.
-He started with manual QA, then gradually learned SQL and Python automation.
-Two years into his QA career, he moved to an automation role with a 60% salary increase from his accounting job.
+Dmitry spent seven years in accounting before switching careers.
+His attention to detail translated well into software testing.
+He started with manual QA, then learned SQL and Python automation.
+Two years later, he moved to an automation role with a 60% salary increase.

 Transition time: 7 months of study, hired as manual QA; 2 years later moved to automation